Arizona Windshield Law Guide: What You Need to Know

 Exceptions to these guidelines can be made for personal safety and health reasons.
 For instance, people who medically need tint on all their windows to minimize sun exposure while driving can request a formal exception.

-1. Drivers in violation of federal and/or state guidelines can be stopped by police offers and issued citations and accompanying fines.
+1. Drivers in violation of federal and/or state guidelines can be stopped by police officers and issued citations and accompanying fines.

 2. Each county in the state can determine the amounts for different violations.

 3. Since state law does not specifically define an "adequate windshield", specific violations and their fines are issued according to the officer's discretion.